 - When transporting your rifle, store it in a quality protective case to prevent scratches and dents.
 Store your rifle in a cool, dry place to prevent corrosion.
-Store your rifle and ammunition separately, away from children. - After extended periods of heavy use, your gun should be taken to a qualified gunsmith to have the action disassembled for professional cleaning and lubrication.
+Store your rifle and ammunition separately, away from children. - After heavy use, your firearm should be taken to a qualified gunsmith to have the action disassembled for professional cleaning and lubrication.

-NOTICE!
 NEVER ATTEMPT TO TAKE YOUR FIREARM APART FURTHER THAN EXPLAINED IN THIS OWNER'S MANUAL.
 YOUR FIREARM IS A SPECIALIZED, FINELY FITTED MECHANISM.
 YOU MAY PERMANENTLY DAMAGE IT BY ATTEMPTING TO DISASSEMBLE THE INNER MECHANISM.
-IF FURTHER DISASSEMBLY FOR SERVICE OR CLEANING IS REQUIRED, TAKE YOUR FIREARM TO A QUALIFIED GUNSMITH, OR CONTACT OUR ARNOLD, MISSOURI SERVICE FACILITY AS EXPLAINED ON PAGE 39 UNDER "PARTS, SERVICE, REPAIR AND OUESTIONS."
+IF FURTHER DISASSEMBLY FOR SERVICE OR CLEANING IS REQUIRED, TAKE YOUR FIREARM TO A QUALIFIED GUNSMITH, OR CONTACT OUR ARNOLD, MISSOURI SERVICE FACILITY AS EXPLAINED UNDER "PARTS, SERVICE, REPAIR AND QUESTIONS."